-Christopher Harris, Ph.D., is director of research for science and engineering education within SRI International’s Center for Technology in Learning in Menlo Park, California.
+Christopher Harris, Ph.D., is Senior Research Associate with the Science, Technology, Engineering, & Mathematics (STEM) program in Redwood City, California.
 His research focuses on the design, implementation, and study of STEM instructional innovations in K-12 classrooms and informal learning contexts.
 Of central interest is the design and research of curricula and assessments that capitalize on innovative technologies, align with the shifting policy context in science and engineering education, and make learning accessible for students of diverse backgrounds and abilities.
 His research often involves collaborative work in real-world educational settings for the purpose of informing both research and practice.
 Harris’ recent publications have addressed science education policy, instructionally supportive assessment, design-based implementation research, science teaching practice, and authenticity in science education.

 World-Class Instructional Design and Assessment (WIDA)